Panasonic Lumix S5 II Review

 In Action

 The new phase detection autofocus feels okay.
-I like how it will place a larger box around bodies at a distance and then a square around a face when you move in close.
+I like how it places a larger box around bodies at a distance and then a square around a face when you move in close.
 I used the HUMAN mode.
-I have not tried the Mark I version of the S5 so cannot comment on direct comparisons.
+I have not tried the Mark I version of the S5, so I cannot comment on direct comparisons.

-My style of shooting is not very taxing on autofocus systems but it is good to know Panasonic has made strides in the right direction.
+My shooting style is not very taxing on autofocus systems, but it is good to know Panasonic has made strides in the right direction.

 I used the AF select button (by the S C MF dial) to punch in for manual focusing.
-My friend Kyle, who knows Panasonic cameras, showed me a couple of tricks in regard to customization.
+My friend Kyle, who knows Panasonic cameras, showed me a couple of tricks regarding customization.

 Top view of the Panasonic Lumix S5 II with button and command dial layout